EvergineTeam/WebGL.NET/README.md

 A lightweight C# wrapper for WebGL through WebAssembly.

-You can see the rotating cube sample running [here](https://marcoscobena.com/tmp/webgldotnet/).
+You can see the samples running [here](https://marcoscobena.com/tmp/webgldotnet/).